 All these questions raise challenging questions for various scientific disciplines, individuals and society as a whole.
 Against this background, the Swiss Academies of Arts and Sciences have defined personalized health as a main topic to be jointly addressed by the member bodies over the period 2017–2020.

 In a broader context, the Swiss Confederation has launched a National Support Initiative to promote personalized medicine.
-Within this framework, the State Secretariat for Education, Research and Innovation (SERI) and the Federal Office of Public Health (FOPH) have commissioned the SAMS to set up an organizational structure for the creation of a Swiss Personalized Health Network (SPHN).
+Within this framework, the State Secretariat for Education, Research and Innovation (SERI) and the Federal Office of Public Health (FOPH) have commissioned the SAMS to set up an organizational structure for the creation of the Swiss Personalized Health Network (SPHN).
 SPHN has been operational since 2017.